Ne Obliviscaris (band): Portal of I (2012–2014)

-Citadel and Brown controversy (2014–2017)
+Citadel and Brown's firing (2014–2017)

 Recorded during 2013, Citadel was released through Seasons of Mist on 7 November 2014.
 The album reached number 42 on the ARIA Albums Chart.

 The album was generally well received, with Metal Hammer giving it a four out of five rating.
 Metal Injection again praised the complexity of the arrangements.

 In June 2014, the band announced a crowdfunding campaign to support a world tour with an initial target of $40,000 AUD.
 This target was reached in just two days, reaching a final figure of $86,132 AUD and breaking the Australian record for crowd-funding in the process.

 The subsequent world tour saw Ne Obliviscaris return to Asia supporting Fleshgod Apocalypse as well as their first tours of Europe, the UK and North America where they supported British band, Cradle of Filth.
 They also played in India for the first time, where they headlined the B-School of Rock at the Unmaad Festival in Bangalore.

 In July 2016, the band began a headlining tour of North America. with headlining shows in the U.K and Ireland following in October 2016 with Atlanta-based band Oceans of Slumber as support.
 Also announced were further European tour supporting Enslaved between September and November 2016, and headline shows in Australia at the end of November and beginning of December 2016.